gratianlup/temp/docs/flame-graph-panel.md

 ##### Navigating the Flame graph

-A double-click on a node enlarges it to cover the entire view and may expand the collapsed nodes.
+A double-click on a node expands it to cover the entire view and may expand the collapsed nodes.
 For example, the called nodes become visible after double-clicking the node hovered in the screenshot above.
 [![Profiling UI screenshot](img/flame-graph-expand_944x428.png)](img/flame-graph-expand_944x428.png){:target="_blank"}

-The node enlarging can be repeated to go deeper down the call path.
+Expanding a node can be repeated to go deeper down the call path.
 The *Back* button in the toolbar (or *Backspace* key/*Back* mouse button) undoes the operation and returns the view to its previous state.

 [![Profiling UI screenshot](img/flame-graph-expand2_947x456.png)](img/flame-graph-expand2_947x456.png){:target="_blank"}